-Political Economy, Labour and Development Economics
+Political Economy, Development and Labour Economics

-Warwick Email: a dot bhatiya at warwick dot ac dot uk
+Warwick Email: A dot Bhatiya at warwick dot ac dot uk

-1) Behavioral Voters in a Decentralized Democracy (with Vimal Balasubramaniam and Sabyasachi Das).
+3) Behavioral Voters in a Decentralized Democracy (with Vimal Balasubramaniam and Sabyasachi Das).
 (Submitted)

 Coverage: Ideas for India - (English), (Hindi); CASI (India in Transition) - (English), (Hindi), (Bangla), (Tamil); Mint; AnandaBazar